hoangsonww/SymptomSync-Health-App/README.md

    cd final-project-team-16
    ```

+2. Open the project in your favorite code editor (e.g., VSCode).
+When prompted by your IDE, select "Open in Container" to open the project in a Docker container.
+Alternatively, if using VSCode, you can use the Remote - Containers extension to open the project in a container.
+   - This is very important as the project uses Docker to run the database and other services.
+If you don't have Docker installed, please install it first.
-2. Install dependencies (Remember to use `--legacy-peer-deps` if you encounter issues with React versions being incompatible with Shadcn/ui)
+3. Install dependencies (Remember to use `--legacy-peer-deps` if you encounter issues with React versions being incompatible with Shadcn/ui)
    ```bash
    npm install --legacy-peer-deps
    ```
-3. Copy `.env.example` → `.env.local` and fill in your Supabase credentials
+4. Copy `.env.example` → `.env.local` and fill in your Supabase credentials
    ```bash
    NEXT_PUBLIC_SUPABASE_URL=…
    NEXT_PUBLIC_SUPABASE_ANON_KEY=…
    NEXT_PUBLIC_GOOGLE_AI_API_KEY=…
    ```
-4. Run the dev server
+5. Run the dev server
    ```bash
    npm run dev
    ```